 Call for Speakers 2025

-Whether you present individually or as part of a team, this Forum is a unique opportunity to present your new findings and best practices, challenges faced and lessons learned, future directions and past successes, and more.
+Whether presenting individually or as part of a team, this Forum offers a unique opportunity to share findings, best practices, challenges, lessons learned, future directions, past successes, and more.

 Opening Remarks